 Here are some questions to help you get started thinking about this product.

-What problems will it to solve for you or others?
+What problems will it solve for you or others?

-Once you have an idea and select a sprite for your project, click the green arrow to move on to the next video, where you’ll begin telling this story.
+Once you have an idea and select a sprite for your project, click the green arrow to move onto the next video.

 - Click the starter project link next to this video, and look at the sprite's costumes to get ideas for your innovation.

 - Consider these questions as you think about your innovation:

 - What problems will it to solve for yourself or others?